School / OneStep

-Heart&Stroke OneStep is an extracurricular resource featuring pedometers and activities for junior high students that make it fun to be active.
-It is a resource developed by the Heart and Stroke Foundation for junior high schools in Nova Scotia to support girls to be physically active through walking.
-Resources are available in both English and French.
+Heart&Stroke OneStep is an extra-curricular and community resource featuring pedometers and activities for girls ages 10-12.
+It was developed by the Heart and Stroke Foundation for community groups, elementary schools, and junior high schools in Nova Scotia to support girls to become more physically active.

 Research indicates that only approximately 20% of females in Grade 7 meet the recommended physical activity levels for youth and, by Grade, 11, less than 1% of females report meeting the standard.
 OneStep is one resource that schools can use to complement existing activities to encourage and support activity among youth.

 The purpose of OneStep is to help youth become more aware of how active they are and to build more activity in their daily lives in a supportive environment.
-The resource is available for junior high schools and can be used by any leader in the school or a designate from the community.
+This resource is available for grades 5-7 and community groups.
+It can also be used by any leader in the school or community.

 The OneStep resource contains:

-• useful information on how to start and maintain an extra-curricular walking initiative
+• General information on how to start and maintain the program.

-• tools, resources and suggested activities for students
+• Tools, resources and suggested activities for youth.

 Supporting school curriculum